-We are committed to improving the health of the world’s children in the Department of Pediatrics at the Kravis Children’s Hospital at Mount Sinai.
+We are committed to improving the health of the world’s children in the Department of Pediatrics at the Mount Sinai Kravis Children’s Hospital.
 We organize events and programs throughout the year for our scientists and physician-scientists that highlight the outstanding current and ongoing research, promote scientific partnerships and prepare the next generation of scientific leaders in pediatric medicine.

 Child Health Research Day